Assignment 3—Binary Pwnage

 You will be awarded points based on how many levels are broken.

-Each level is worth 10 points each based on the due date (100 points total), and levels 11–? are worth a token .5 points each.
+Each level is worth 10 points each based on the due date (100 points total), and levels 11–? will remove a late penalty from Part 1 OR are worth a (token) .5 points each (but not both).
 Who needs points when you see your hacker alias in all its glory on top of the scoreboard?

 Levels 1–5 are considered Part 1 of the assignment, and solving them before the Part 1 deadline will result in 100% of the points, solving them after the Part 1 deadline will result in 25% of the points.